grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 BOOTPROTO=none
 ```

-Update the EM2 ifcfg file on both compute nodes to make sure the setting below are included
+Update the EM2 ifcfg file on both Compute nodes to make sure the settings below are included

 ```
 vi  /etc/sysconfig/network-scripts/ifcfg-em2